embrace-io/embrace-docs/docs/product/network-spans-forwarding.md

 Additionally, Embrace can forward metadata associated with each call.
 Device, app version, and OS version will be properties for each traceparent-tagged call, forwarded as an OTel Span.
 Your backend team can use their observability tools to set up analyses and monitoring.

-Embrace currently supports Network Span Forwarding for Datadog, and is adding support for Grafana Cloud Traces.
+Embrace currently supports Network Span Forwarding for Grafana Cloud Traces, New Relic, and Datadog.
 See our guide to enabling [Data Destinations](/data-destinations/) to get started.